-With his 14 years of experience Josh leads our team of creatives in developing strategic visual marketing campaigns.
-Josh is also experienced in generating sales for the company and manages projects both large and small.
+Josh leads our team of creatives in developing strategic visual marketing campaigns.
+Josh is also responsible for generating new business for the company and manages projects both large and small.

 As a 1998 graduate of Rochester Institute of Technology, Josh earned a Bachelor of Fine Arts in Graphic Design and an Associate of Applied Science in Illustration, both with high honors.
 He was also the recipient of RIT’s Hans Barschel Award for Academic & Creative Excellence which is given to one Graphic Design major each year.